Top 10 exercises you can do in a home gym squat rack | MuscleSquad

 Barbell Bicep Curls

-It's your rack so don't feel bad.
-Stand tall with your chest up and core engaged, holding the barbell with your hands just outside of your hips, using an underhand grip.
-Keep your chest up and your elbows tight to your sides, initiate the move by raising your hands slightly so you feel your biceps become engaged.
-While maintaining tension on your biceps, curl the bar up to shoulder height, then give your biceps a one-second squeeze.
+Stand tall with your chest up and core engaged, holding the barbell with your hands just outside of your hips using an underhand grip.
+Keep your chest up and your elbows tight to your sides.
+Initiate the move by raising your hands slightly so that your biceps become engaged.
+While maintaining tension on your biceps, curl the bar up to shoulder height and give your biceps a one-second squeeze.
 Start to lower the bar slowly, keeping your biceps tensed and engaged back to the start position.

 Dips

-Hold the dip bars and jump up, straighten your arms.
+Hold the dip bars and jump up so that your feet are off the floor.
 Lower your body by bending your arms while leaning forward.
 Dip down until your shoulders are below your elbows.
 Lift your body up by straightening your arms.
-Lock your elbows at the top and then slowly lower down to the start position.
+Lock your elbows at the top and then lower down to the start position.

 Barbell Rows

 Hold the barbell with your hands palm down, just wider than shoulder-width apart and let it hang with your arms straight.
-Brace your core and squeeze your shoulders together to row the weight up until it touches your sternum, then slowly lower it back down again.
+Brace your core and squeeze your shoulders together to row the weight up until it touches your belly button, then slowly lower it back down again.

 Barbell Back Squat

 Safely load the barbell onto your traps and shoulders.
-Stand with your feet shoulder-width apart, toes slightly out, core braced, and chest up.
+Stand with your feet shoulder-width apart, toes slightly out, core braced and chest up.
 Initiate a basic squat movement — hips back, knees bent, ensuring they fall out, not in.
-Pause when your thighs reach about parallel to the ground.
-Push through your entire foot to return to start.
+Pause when your thighs become parallel to the ground.
+Push through your entire foot to return to the start position.

 Barbell Bench Press

-Finally the grandfather of chest.
-Lie on the bench, under the rack that holds the bar.
-Your eyes should be roughly aligned with the front of the barbell rack uprights.
-Your feet should be flat on the floor and relatively wide apart.
-Hold the barbell using an overhand grip, placing your thumbs on the outside of your closed fist.
-Your arms should be slightly wider than shoulder-width apart with the angle of your upper arms is about 45 degrees to the body.
+Lie on a flat bench and grip the barbell using an overhand grip, placing your thumbs on the outside of your closed fist.
+Your arms should be slightly wider than shoulder-width apart.
 Remove the barbell from the rack, locking your elbows.
-Inhale while lowering the bar to your chest, at the nipple line.
+Inhale while lowering the bar to your chest.
 Exhale as you press the bar above your chest, extending your arms.
 Lower the bar so it is just above your chest.

-We hope this list has shown you just how versatile and useful the squat rack can be and that it truly isn't just for squatting!
-With the sheer amount of exercises and muscle groups you can hit with the squat rack, it's no wonder that personal trainers and home gym lovers alike swear by this handy piece of equipment.
-With just one bit of kit, you can build up the majority of your muscle groups with simple workouts, including the quads, calves, glutes, and even core strength!
+We hope this list has shown you just how versatile and useful the squat rack can be!
+With just one bit of kit, you can build up the majority of your muscle groups with simple workouts including the quads, calves, glutes and even core strength!

 Read More icon